 Several additional programs, listed below, were also required to be developed or implemented as part of the Consent Decree.
-Any modifications or updates to these programs will be identified in Section 4 of this report.
+Any modifications or updates to these programs are described below.

-- Spill and Overflow Response Plan (Section VII.C.2) Metro continues to operate under the current Spill and Overflow Response Plan (SORP).
-The SORP was reviewed, and a revised version was submitted to the U.S. Environmental Protection Agency (EPA) for review and approval in May 2022. - Inter-jurisdictional Agreement Program (Section VII.C.3) All required inter-jurisdictional agreements are in place, and Metro will continue to operate under these agreements, including monitoring peak flows received. - Capacity Assurance Plan (Section VII.C.4) The Capacity Assurance Plan will continue to be applied as a tracking/approval tool for new development/flow in the sanitary sewer system. - Pump Station Operation Plan for Power Outages (Section VII.C.5) All projects identified in the Pump Station Operation Plan for Power Outages were completed prior to the start of the reporting period.
+- Spill and Overflow Response Plan (Section VII.C.2) Metro continues to follow the Spill and Overflow Response Plan (SORP).
+A revised version of the SORP was submitted to the U.S. Environmental Protection Agency (EPA) for review and approval in May 2022. - Inter-jurisdictional Agreement Program (Section VII.C.3) All required inter-jurisdictional agreements are in place, and Metro will continue to operate under these agreements, including monitoring peak flows received. - Capacity Assurance Plan (Section VII.C.4) The Capacity Assurance Plan will continue to be applied as a tracking/approval tool for new development/flow in the sanitary sewer system. - Pump Station Operation Plan for Power Outages (Section VII.C.5) All projects identified in the Pump Station Operation Plan for Power Outages were completed prior to the start of the reporting period.